longevityframework/longevity/manual/persistent/index.md

-As longevity is primarily a persistence framework, the common currency of the longevity API is the `Persistent`, or persistent entity.
-Persistent entities are part of your subdomain, and they are also the _persistence unit_ - something that you can create, retrieve, update or delete with a longevity [repository](repo).
+As longevity is primarily a persistence framework, the common currency of the longevity API is the `Persistent`, or persistent object.
+Persistent objects are part of your subdomain, and they are also the _persistence unit_ - something that you can create, retrieve, update or delete with a longevity [repository](../repo).
 Persistent entities are Scala case classes that meet some basic criteria.
 Those criteria are laid out in the following chapters: